ropensci-archive/tidytags/README.md

-If you encounter an obvious bug for which there is not already an [active issue](https://github.com/ropensci/tidytags/issues), please [create a new issue](https://github.com/ropensci/tidytags/issues/new) with all code used (preferably a reproducible example) on Github.
+If you encounter an obvious bug for which there is not already an [active issue](https://github.com/ropensci/tidytags/issues), please [create a new issue](https://github.com/ropensci/tidytags/issues/new) with all code used (preferably a reproducible example) on GitHub.

 If you would like to become a more involved contributor, please read the [Contributing